NASWA-OpenUI/Overview/About the Initiative.md

 - Facilitate adoption of the Open UI Framework

   Partnering with states and vendors to implement software and products in accordance with the Open UI Framework will help drive positive outcomes and create market-based incentives that drive new innovations.
-By supporting State implementation and procurement we hope to provide stability in modernization efforts as UI systems adapt to new technologies.
+By supporting state implementation and procurement we hope to provide stability in modernization efforts as UI systems adapt to new technologies.

 ## Values